k3s-io/docs/docs/helm/helm.md

 :::

 To allow overriding values for packaged components that are deployed as HelmCharts (such as Traefik), K3s supports customizing deployments via a HelmChartConfig resources.
-The HelmChartConfig resource must match the name and namespace of its corresponding HelmChart, and supports providing additional `valuesContent`, which is passed to the `helm` command as an additional value file.
+The HelmChartConfig resource must match the name and namespace of its corresponding HelmChart, and it supports providing additional `valuesContent`, which is passed to the `helm` command as an additional value file.

 > **Note:** HelmChart `spec.set` values override HelmChart and HelmChartConfig `spec.valuesContent` settings.